utsavkarkee/photosync/docs/docs/install/truenas.md

 Click **Upgrade** to begin the process and open a counter dialog that shows the upgrade progress.
 When complete, the update badge and buttons disappear and the application Update state on the Installed screen changes from Update Available to Up to date.

-## Understanding Immich Settings in TrueNAS SCALE
+## Understanding  Photosync  Settings in TrueNAS SCALE

 Accept the default value or enter a name in **Application Name** field.
 In most cases use the default name, but if adding a second deployment of the application you must change this name.